AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_trans_peer.html.markdown

 * `nexthop` - (Required) Name of nexthop gateway.
 * `reachable_cidr` - (Required) Destination CIDR.

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `source_original_name` - Name of the source gateway when it was created.
+* `nexthop_original_name` - Name of the nexthop gateway when it was created.

 ## Import

 **trans_peer** can be imported using the `source`, `nexthop` and `reachable_cidr`, e.g.